iWriteGigs

 C an increase in the relative amount of smooth muscle and a decrease in the relative amount of elastic fibers.

-D a decrease in both smooth muscle and elastic fibers and an increase in areolar connective tissue.
+D an increase in relative amounts of smooth muscle and elastic fibers and a decrease in endothelium.

 Question #48